-- Long-term food storage buckets – Read more about Emergency Food Suppliers
+- Long-term food storage buckets – Read more about Emergency Food Supply Companies

 6. Know the Risk of Botulism

 Botulism is caused by an odorless, tasteless bacterium called Clostridium botulinum.
-It used to be a major problem before food canning standards increased.
+It used to be a significant problem before food canning standards increased.
 It usually isn’t a problem today.
-However, it is still possible for the botulism toxin to get into canned foods — especially if the canned foods got damaged (earthquake, anyone?).
+However, it is still possible for the botulism toxin to get into canned foods — especially if the canned foods get damaged (earthquake, anyone?).

 If a can is bulging at the sides or top, the contents explode when you open it, or there are bubbles inside the liquid of the can, DO NOT EAT IT.

 7. Variety Is Key!

-Ever heard of appetite fatigue?
-It what happens when you eat the same foods over and over again.
-You get so bored with the foods that you lose interest in eating and can lose weight – not something you want to happen during an emergency situation!
+Have you ever heard of appetite fatigue?
+It is what happens when you eat the same foods over and over again.
+You get so bored with the foods that you lose interest in eating and can lose weight – not something you want to happen during an emergency!

 So, while it may seem like a good idea to stockpile 100 cans of chunky tomato soup like Ted Cruz, you should diversify your selection.

-I’ve got some yummy cans of salsa, water chestnuts, lychee, hummus, coconut milk, and a bunch more “weird” foods in addition to the standard canned foods.
+I’ve got some yummy cans of salsa, water chestnuts, lychee, hummus, coconut milk, and a bunch more “weird” foods besides the common canned foods.